 Applied research project

-that understands.
+Research that understands.

-that transforms.
+Sensitivity that transforms.

 target population